jolexa/aws-codebuild-dockerhub/README.md

-* It is too difficult to find documentation for any of the Docker API's, apparently some exist and you may want to use a project like [RyanTheAllmighty/Docker-Hub-API](https://github.com/RyanTheAllmighty/Docker-Hub-API) to configure autobuilds programatically.
+* It is too difficult to find documentation for any of the Docker API's, apparently some exist and you may want to use a project like [RyanTheAllmighty/Docker-Hub-API](https://github.com/RyanTheAllmighty/Docker-Hub-API) to configure autobuilds programmatically.

 ## Cost

 In practice, this architecture is pretty cheap, for _me_.
 I don't commit many updates to my [Dockerfiles repo](https://github.com/jolexa/dockerfiles)

-* API Gateway: Fractions of penny per commit or request.
+* API Gateway: Fractions of a penny per commit or request.
 * CodeBuild: The most expensive thing, as described above.
 Variable cost @ $0.005/min
-* Lambdas: Fractions of penny per commit and fraction of penny per week (for cleanup function)
+* Lambdas: Fractions of a penny per commit and fraction of a penny per week (for cleanup function)
 * SNS: Fraction of a penny for commit.
 * credstash: KMS and Dynamodb table will cost something (if you don't use credstash otherwise).